Hexagon/livestream.sh/README.md

 Installation
 =============

-GStreamer is a prerequisite, and is installed on Raspberry pi (raspbian) with the following commands
+GStreamer is a prerequisite, and is installed on Raspberry PI (raspbian) with the following commands

 Edit sources.list